-With $V{OUT} = 5V$ and ESR = 0.1Ω , a value of 27.5k for R_C would yield zero gain margin, so this represents an upper limit.
+With $V{OUT}=5V$ and $ESR=0.1\Omega$, a value of 27.5k for R_C would yield zero gain margin, so this represents an upper limit.
 There is a second limitation however which has nothing to do with theoretical small signal dynamics.
 This resistor sets high frequency gain of the error amplifier, including the gain at the switching frequency.
-If switching frequency gain is high enough, output ripple voltage will appear at the V_C pin with enough amplitude to muck up proper operation of the regulator.
-In the marginal case. subharmonic switching occurs, as evidenced by alternating pulse widths seen at the switch node.
+If the switching frequency gain is high enough, an excessive amout of output ripple voltage will appear at the V_C pin resulting in improper operation of the regulator.
+In a marginal case, subharmonic switching occurs, as evidenced by alternating pulse widths seen at the switch node.
 In more severe cases, the regulator squeals or hisses audibly even though the output voltage is still roughly correct.
-None of this will show on a theoretical Bode plot because Bode is an amplitude insensitive analysis.
-Tests have shown that if ripple voltage on the V_C is held to less than 100mV{P-P} , the LT1576 will be well behaved.
-The formula below will give an estimate of V_C ripple voltage when R_C is added to the loop, assuming that R{C} is large compared to the reactance of C_C at 200kHz.
+None of this will show on a Bode plot since this is an amplitude insensitive measurement.
+Tests have shown that if ripple voltage on the V{C} is held to less than $100mV{P-P}$, the LT1578 will generally be well behaved.
+The formula below will give an estimate of V{C} ripple voltage when R{C} is added to the loop, assuming that R{C} is large compared to the reactance of C{C} at 200kHz.